TheMovingTeam/Move/README.md

 ## How can I support the development of Move?
-You may support the main developer, Azakidev/FatDawlf by donating to them, sponsoring the project, or joining the Move Patreon to show continuous support.
+You may support the main developer, Azakidev/FatDawlf by donating to them, sponsoring the project, or using my [Paypal link](https://paypal.me/Akirahasstuff).

 If money is not abundant to you, adding translations or doing exploratory work to implement new providers into the app by prodding around at their data format